- What happens to the death benefit if no one claims the money?

 Where to Find Information About Lost Life Insurance Policies

-An easy way to check is to look on a site like Missing Money where searches and claims are free.
+Another way to check is to look on a site like Missing Money where searches and claims are free.
 According to Missing Money, they provide searches for a variety of unclaimed assets by the National Association of Unclaimed Property Administrators (NAUPA).

 Search for Unclaimed Life Policy Benefits and Money

-The online search provides information about insurance policy benefits that have not been paid, dividends and investments (which may come into play with whole life policies or universal life policies) or annuities, trust funds and other property and assets like bank accounts and more.
+Online searches provide information about insurance policy benefits that have not been paid, dividends and investments (which may come into play with whole life policies or universal life policies) or annuities, trust funds and other property and assets like bank accounts and more.

 02Frequently Asked Questions About Finding Lost Life Insurance Policies